 Also don’t let money or a lack of substantial funds stop you either.
 I didn’t work while I travelled, but there are ways to generate income while travelling, and ways to travel without spending lots of money.
 Points/miles for flights, house-sitting to cut down on accommodation costs – Go Galavant’s blog has several articles on opportunities like this.

 Did you enjoy Kemi’s story?
 You can read about more inspiring career break adventures in our interview series.
-Our ebook How to Take a Year Off Work will help you start planning your own travel career break.
+Our ultimate guide will help you start planning your own travel career break.